 - Learn Leave No Trace principles, local ecology, and other various outdoor skills

-Get ready to experience and add to the beauty of Maine!
-On this trip, we will have the opportunity to work behind-the-scenes on the trails that stretch across fields, wetlands, or mountains ranges.
-Students will work with trained trail specialists from local and state organizations and will have a hand in creating new trail structures as well as rehabilitating old ones.
+Experience the Bold Coast through service and conservation work at Cutler Coast Preserve.
+On this trip we will have the opportunity to work behind-the-scenes on trails that lead to one of the most remote and beautiful stretches of coastline in the United States.
+You will work with trained trail specialists from local and state organizations and will have a hand in creating new and improved access for hikers.
 Learn what it takes to break trail, meet new friends, and build lasting connections.
-We will be camping in remote campsites.
+We will be base camping at nearby state run campsites and public reserved lands and exploring area attractions.

-Experience life by the sea.
-We will explore the Midcoast’s lighthouses, museums, and the rocky shores of our coastline and island communities.
-Visit Mount Desert Oceanarium to learn about the Lobster industry and explore Lobster biology and lore.
-Travel to Maine Maritime Museum to learn our state’s maritime heritage and culture through experiential exhibits.
-Paddle the waters and explore the coastline by sea kayak with a Maine Sea Kayak Guide.
-This trip will spend the week camping at Camden Hills State Park.
+Start this trip by Paddling the Maine’s breathtaking coast with a Maine Sea Kayak Guide.
+Throughout the week we will explore Midcoast lighthouses, museums, and the rocky shores of our coastline and island communities.
+We’ll visit the world famous Wooden Boat school and the Apprenticeshop to learn how sail boats are made and lend a hand.
+The group will travel to Maine Maritime Museum to learn our state’s maritime heritage and culture through experiential exhibits, and go tide pooling at the terminus of the Duck Trap River.
+This trip will spend the week camping next to the ocean at Camden Hills State Park.

 Aroostook Band of Mi’kmaq: Community Embrace